 Physiotherapy and Exercise After Your Spine Surgery Procedure

-The following information serves as additional information for patients consulting with Mr Malham, regarding neurosurgical or ‘spine surgery’ procedures.
+The following information serves as additional information for patients consulting with Prof. Malham, regarding neurosurgical or ‘spine surgery’ procedures.

 * Please note that these are only general guidelines.
 Your specific program may vary and instructions from your surgeon will override these guidelines.

 In the first few days following surgery you should notice some improvement in your leg pain or pins and needles.
 Numbness from prior to the operation often persists for a period of time (weeks to months).

 For patients who had significant leg pain, weakness or numbness for a long time prior to surgery, it may take several weeks or months for these symptoms to improve, and in some cases, they may never fully recover.

 It is very common to get occasional twinges of pain in the back, buttocks, hips or in one or both legs.
 Muscle cramping or spasms in the buttocks, back or legs may occur particularly at night.
 These will usually resolve by themselves.